 Before receiving treatment with cetuximab,

-- tell your doctor and pharmacist if you are allergic to cetuximab, any medications that are made from murine (mouse) proteins, or any other medications.
-Ask your doctor or pharmacist if you don't know whether a medication that you are allergic to is made from murine proteins.
+- tell your doctor and pharmacist if you are allergic to cetuximab, or any other medications.

-- tell your doctor if you have or have ever had lung disease.
+- tell your doctor if you have or have ever had heart disease.

-- tell your doctor if you are pregnant or plan to become pregnant.
-Use effective birth control to prevent pregnancy during your treatment with cetuximab.
-If you become pregnant while using cetuximab, call your doctor.
+- tell your doctor if you or your partner are pregnant or plan to become pregnant.
+You or your partner should not become pregnant during your treatment with cetuximab and for at least 6 months after your treatment.
+Talk to your doctor about birth control methods that you can use during your treatment. .
+If you or your partner become pregnant while you are receiving cetuximab, call your doctor.

-- tell your doctor if you are breast-feeding.
-You should not breastfeed during your treatment with cetuximab or for 60 days after you stop using the medication.
+- tell your doctor if you are breastfeeding.
+Your doctor may tell you not to breast-feed during your treatment and for 60 days after you stop receiving this medication.

-- plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, a hat, sunglasses, and sunscreen.
-Cetuximab may make your skin sensitive to sunlight.
+- plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, a hat, sunglasses, and sunscreen during your treatment with cetuximab and for 2 months after your treatment. .